CxELabs/M365HOL/instructions.md

 6. [] You should now see a certificate prompt.
 Click on **Cancel**.

-    >:memo: This will simulate a connection from an unmannaged device. **In a real demo**, you can open two different browsers, side by side, and show the user experience from a managed and unmanaged device by clicking on **OK** in one browser and **Cancel** in the other.
+    > [!HINT] This will simulate a connection from an unmannaged device. **In a real demo**, you can open two different browsers, side by side, and show the user experience from a managed and unmanaged device by clicking on **OK** in one browser and **Cancel** in the other.

    !IMAGE[Session policy](\Media\appc-session10.png "Session policy")